Klosw/SMM/README.md

-# OMO - A simple mod
+# SMM - A simple mod
+修改来自 AmarokIce OMO
 This is a simple mod that offers command:

 TPA, TPHERE, TPACCEPT, and TPADENY